 I practice breaking default settings in higher education through design thinking.
-As a business educator, engaged learning pedagogy has become my rule breaking rally cry to reimagine what a classroom could be.
-Engaged Learning, sometimes called experiential learning, service-learning or community-based learning, has continuously gained popularity in higher education over the past decade.
+As a business educator, engaged learning pedagogy has become my rule-breaking rally cry to reimagine what a classroom could be.
+Engaged Learning, sometimes called experiential learning, service-learning, or community-based learning has continuously gained popularity in higher education over the past decade.

 Since 2008, my students have engaged in more than one hundred community-based projects and more than fifty unique client organizations.
 I constantly ask, “how can I bring the outside world into my classroom, and how can my students go out into the world?”

 Through Engaged Learning, I’ve discovered students’ desires for deeper relationships with their clients.
-Students recognize limited capacity for how much trust and connection is possible during a structured semester or quarter, so we emphasize how the current client relationship helps students evaluate their approach with future, professional client relationships.
+Students recognize the limited capacity for how much trust and connection is possible during a structured semester or quarter, so we emphasize how the current client relationship helps students evaluate their approach with future, professional client relationships.

-Mainstream perception suggests higher education does not align with career and industry expectations; this long term, seismic gap between theory and practice always lingers.
+Mainstream perception suggests higher education does not align with career and industry expectations; this long-term, seismic gap between theory and practice always lingers.
 Engaged Learning breaks that dominant misconception.
-It proves what a college class could be and attempts to answer the question, “how might we design classroom experiences that mirror real world expectations?”
+It proves what a college class could be and attempts to answer the question, “how might we design classroom experiences that mirror real-world expectations?”

 In 2019, I combined experiential learning pedagogy with a mindset shift.
 Students’ actual needs motivated me.
 The default assumption that undergraduates enroll in a course because they want to take the course needs a rethink.
 For example, not all students who take undergrad Marketing Research want to be marketing researchers, so the marketing research process might never stick; the learning may not happen.